Engin-Boot/capture-behavior-of-a-visit-counter-AjinkyaGhatol/needs-director.md

 note: Hospital has storage area which maintains stock for extra beds.

-Scenario: Only 10 percent of beds are remaining out of all beds
+Scenario: 10 percent of beds are remaining out of all beds

   Given management system in hospital sent report about number of beds to director